 Who We Are

-The Louisiana Research Collection (LaRC) is the oldest, largest, and most comprehensive research center for New Orleans and the second largest for Louisiana as a whole after Hill Memorial Library at Louisiana State University, Baton Rouge.
+The Louisiana Research Collection (LaRC) is one of the older, larger, and more comprehensive research centers for New Orleans and possibly the second largest for Louisiana as a whole after Hill Memorial Library at Louisiana State University, Baton Rouge.
 As an integrated research library and archives, LaRC offers a full range of library and archival research resources, from books and manuscripts to maps and images.

-LaRC supports almost every aspect of Louisiana research, but among our special strengths are art, business, Carnival, the Civil War, Jewish studies, LGBT studies, Louisiana politics, medicine, social welfare, literature, waterways, and women's studies.
+LaRC supports almost every aspect of Louisiana research, but among our special strengths are art, business, Carnival, the Civil War, environomental studies, Jewish studies, LGBTQ studies, Louisiana politics, medicine, social welfare, literature, urban studies, and women's studies.

 We are open to everyone and welcome all researchers on an equal basis.